Viewers: in countries Watching now:

-Presumably after you modify a graphic, you're going to want to close it which is why I'm going to end this chapter by showing you how closing and quitting work.
-And once again looking at my files inside Bridge.
-I've already got the tiff and jpeg files open inside Photoshop.
-I'm going to open the psd document as well by double clicking on it.
-And I'm going to get that alert message telling me I'm missing the fonts.
-Doesn't matter, unless you want to edit that text.
+Presumably, after you modify a graphic, you're going to want to close it, which is why I'm going to end this chapter by showing you how closing and quitting work.
+Once again looking at my files inside Bridge, I have already got the TIFF and JPEG files up and inside Photoshop.
+I'll open that PSD document as well by double clicking on it.
+I'll get that same warning that we saw before, the missing fonts warning here.
+Doesn't matter unless you want to edit the text.
+So, I'll go ahead and, but we don't need the fonts unless you want to edit the text.

-So I'll just go ahead and click OK, and zoom on in.
-And now I'm going to go back to Bridge and grab that png file by going up to the file menu and choosing browse in Bridge.
-And the reason I'm doing this is because if you installed Fireworks then Bridge is set up to go ahead and open PNG files in Fireworks by default.
+So I'll go ahead and click on the Don't Resolve button and zoom on in.
+And now I'm going to go back to Bridge and grab that PNG file by going up to File > Browse in Bridge.
+And the reason I'm doing this is because if you installed Fireworks, then Bridge is set up to go ahead and open PNG files in Fireworks by default.
 And here's how you change that.
-You can either just right click inside the image, choose open with and choose Photoshop.
-Or if you want these PNG files to open in Photoshop by default.
-Then you go up to the edit menu here on the PC and you choose the preferences command.
+You can either just right click inside the image > Open With > Photoshop.
+Or, if you want these PNG files to open in Photoshop by default, then you go up to the Edit menu here on a PC, and you choose a Preferences command.

-And now if you double-click on welcome.png, then it opens automatically.
-Inside Photoshop.
+And now if you double click on welcome.pmg then it opens automatically inside Photoshop.
 Now, let's say we decide to make some changes here.
-I'll switch back to the welcome.tif file.
-And I'll go up the Image menu, choose adjustments, and choose one of the more fun commands.
-Hue saturation, which allows you to rotate the colors inside the image, as you're seeing here.
-I'm going to go ahead and send the colors to purple by taking this hue value to +9, and then I'll click OK now, let's say, at this point, I want to close the image.
-Obviously, I can click on the little close box, up here in the title tab, or in the title bar.
-Or I can go up to the file menu, and choose the close command.
-Which has a shortcut of control W or command W on the Mac.
-At which point, I'll get an alert method.
-Because, after all, I have some unsaved changes.
-And any time you have unsaved changes inside Photoshop.
-You'll see a little asterisk after the filename, all the way after, outside the little parentheses here, and that indicates that you've done something to the file that has not been saved.
-Now if you want to save the changes, you click on the Yes button here on the PC.
-Or the, or the save button on the Mac.
-If you don't want to save your changes, then you click on the no button here on the PC or the don't save button on the Mac.
-And then if you wanted to cancel the save operation you would just go ahead and click on the cancel button.
-Or press the Escape key and that's what I'm going to do in this case.
-Because for now I want to keep the file open.
+I'll switch back to the welcome.tiff file, and I'll go up to the Image menu > Adjustments, and choose one of the more fun commands, Hue Saturation, which allows you to rotate the colors inside the image as you are seeing here.
+I'm going to go ahead and send the colors to purple by taking this hue value to plus 90, and then I'll click OK.

+Now let's say at this point I want to close the image.
+Obviously I can click on the little close box up here in the Title tab or in the Title bar.
+Or I can go up to File > Close Command, which has a shortcut of Ctrl+W, or Cmd+W on the Mac.
+At which point I'll get an alert message, because after all I have some unsaved changes.
+And anytime you have unsaved changes inside Photoshop, you'll see a little asterisk after the file name, all the way after, outside the little parentheses here.

+And that indicates that you've done something that has not been saved to that file, and that indicates that you've done something to the file that has not been saved.
+Now, if you want to save the changes, you click on the Yes button here on the PC, or the, or the Save button on a Mac.
+If you don't want to save your changes then you click on the No button here on the PC, or the Don't Save button on the Mac.
+And then if you wanted to cancel the Save operation, you would just go ahead and click on the Cancel button, or press the Escape key.
+And that's what I'm going to do in this case because, for now I want to keep the file open.
-I'm now going to switch over to the welcome.jpg file here and notice underneath the close command here in the file menu, you've got this guy close and go to Bridge.

-Which is not only going to close the image, in this case there are no unsaved changes but it's going to switch me back over to Bridge as well.
-To return to Photoshop, you just go ahead and click on the boomerang icon, which takes you back to the last used creative cloud application.
-Alright let's make changes to the other open files.
+I'm now going to switch over to the welcome.JPEG file here.
+And notice underneath the Close Command here in the File menu you've got this guy, Close and go to Bridge, which is not only going to close the image, in this case there are no unsaved changes, but it's going to switch me back over to Bridge as well.
+To return to Photoshop, you just go ahead and click on the boomerang icon, which takes you back to the last used Creative Cloud application.
+All right, let's make changes to the other open files.